Scottish-Tech-Army/seescape-lone-working/docs/operations.md

 bash scripts/initial.sh
 ~~~

-- Build and push the code.

-    *This reports a spurious error - ignore it until fixed.*
+- Build and push the code. *This reports that it is ignoring some lambdas that do not exist yet - this is benign at this point.*

 ~~~bash
 bash scripts/lambdas.sh
 ~~~

 - Deploy the lambdas using code formation.
 This deploys the lambdas and also various IAM configuration.

-    *This is separate from initial.sh for no good reason; should combine them in due course.*

 ~~~bash
 bash scripts/lambdas.sh